Python-PyQt/PyQt6-Docs/docs/installation.rst

 - The major version will always be **6**.

-- For a particular minor version *n* it will build against any version of Qt v6, but will not support any new features introduced in Qt v6.\ *n+1* or later.
+- For a particular minor version *n* it will build against any version of Qt v6.
+It will not support any new features introduced in Qt v6.\ *n+1* or later.

 - It will support all the features of supported modules of Qt v6.\ *n* or